COVID-19 Vaccine Information

 After You Get Vaccinated

 If you’ve received the COVID-19 vaccine, congratulations.
 You’ve done your part to help your entire community leave COVID behind.
-Another bonus?
-You can also benefit from the CDC’s latest guidance for people who’ve been fully vaccinated.
+Please note that on July 27, 2021 the CDC’s latest guidance for fully vaccinated people living in, or visiting, areas of substantial or high transmission.

 People are considered fully vaccinated...